cysun/Heroes3Editor/README.md

 ## Usage and Features

+Download the latest binary release zip file (e.g. *Heroes3Editor-v0.9.zip*) from the [Releases section](https://github.com/cysun/Heroes3Editor/releases).
+Unzip it to anywhere on your hard drive then run `Heroes3Editor.exe` (no installation necessary).

 Open a savegame file (.CGM for Campaign game save or .GM1 for Single Scenario game save), search for a hero by name.
 You may search the same hero multiple times to locate multiple instances of the hero in the same savegame file.
 Once a hero is found, you can edit the following: